pwkrz/bootcamp-Frontend-Developer-2017/tydzien-3/3.3.-Czat-z-u-yciem-Node.js-i-WebSockets/README.md

-# A Node.js-based local network chat application
+# A Node.js and WebSocket-based local network chat application

-Assignment: Build a chat application using the HTML5 WebSocket API.
+**Assignment**

++ Create a chat that will use a server created using the Node.js platform, as well as the WebSockets protocol, and will enable two-way data transfer.
++ Allow users to provide their nickname.
++ Implement status display when someone joins or leaves the chat.
++ All sent messages, as well as statuses, should be visible to all connected clients.

 ## Used npm packages